haaveb/norweather-twoday/README.md

 Sample weather data is provided for testing the script, in particular the plot grid alignment.

 - `--test` - Synthetic data with extreme temperature range

+To use the sample data, provide the sample name as the `kommune` argument:
+- `python norweather_twoday.py sample1` - Sample with a large temperature range and no precipitation.
-- `sample1` - Oslo sample with temp. range larger than wind/precip. range.
-No precipitation.
+- `python norweather_twoday.py sample2` - Sample with a smaller temperature range and some precipitation.
-- `sample2` - Molde sample: vice versa.
-Some precipitation.

 ### Notes